 Employee experience management for ITSM in action

-If the attitude is right, taking the first steps with employee experience is not too hard for anyone.
+If the attitude is right, taking the first steps with customer and employee experience is not too hard for anyone.
 Below are a few tips on how best to start.
 I have presented them using the aforementioned steps from Forrester:

 - Have a discussion with IT management about your values and role in the changing business environment and the changing expectations.